hollygrimm/voice-dataset-creation/README.md

 ```

 ### Utterance Lengths
-Run `scripts/wavdurations2csv.sh` to chart out utterance length and verify that you have a good distribution of WAV file lengths.
+Run [scripts/wavdurations2csv.sh](scripts/wavdurations2csv.sh) to chart out utterance length and verify that you have a good distribution of WAV file lengths.

+***

 ## Other Utilities

 ### Upsample WAV file
-After testing many tools, ffmpeg does the best upsampling from 16k to 22050 Hz
+We tested three methods to upsample WAV files from 16,000 to 22,050 Hz.
+After reviewing the spectrograms, we selected ffmpeg for upsampling as it includes another 2 KHz of high end information when compared to resampy. [scripts/resamplewav.sh](scripts/resamplewav.sh)
 ```
 scripts/resamplewav.sh
 ```

 ## References
 * Mozilla TTS: https://github.com/mozilla/TTS
+* Automating alignment, includes segment audio on silence, Google Speech API, and recognition alignment: https://github.com/carpedm20/multi-Speaker-tacotron-tensorflow#2-2-generate-korean-datasets
+* Pretraining on large synthetic corpuses and fine tuning on specific ones https://twitter.com/garygarywang